Posts

 makes me think it's not something he spends much time thinking about, and is something he doesn't think is especially important to focus on.

-I had a different interpretation of this interview.
 From what I can tell, Legg's view is that aligning language models is mostly a function of capability.
 As a result, his alignment techniques are mostly focused on getting models to understand our ethical principles, and getting models to understand whether the actions they take follow our ethical principles by using deliberation.
-Legg seems to view the problem of getting models to actually want to follow our ethical principles as secondary.
+Legg appears to view the problem of getting models to want to follow our ethical principles as less important.
+Perhaps he thinks it will happen by default.

-Dwarkesh pushed him multiple times on how we can get models to want to follow our ethical principles.
+Dwarkesh pushed him on how we can get models to want to follow our ethical principles.
 Legg's responses mostly still focused on model capabilities.
-The closest to answering the question that he got as far as I can tell is that you have to "specify to the system: these are the ethical principles you should follow", and you have to check the reasoning process the model uses to make decisions.
+The closest answer he gave as far as I can tell is that you have to "specify to the system: these are the ethical principles you should follow", and you have to check the reasoning process the model uses to make decisions.

 It's possible I'm using motivated reasoning, but on the listed ambiguous questions in section C.3, the answers the honest model gives tend to seem right to me.
 As in, if I were forced to answer yes or no to those questions, I would give the same answer as the honest model the majority of the time.